rg2/DeepFluoroLabeling-IPCAI2020/train_test_code/Readme.md

 # Training/Testing the Models

-The current master branch has been verified to work with pytorch 1.10 as of February 12, 2022.
+The current master branch has been verified to work with PyTorch 2.0 as of March 19, 2023.
 The following pip command should allow these training/testing commands to run successfully (this installs pytorch and h5py):
 ```
 python3 -m pip install torch torchvision torchaudio h5py
 ```